 Data Protection Policy and Privacy Notice

-This document outlines how the Office of Cat Smith MP processes and manages personal data.
+This document outlines how the Office of Cat Smith processes and manages personal data.
 It:

 - identifies our data controller;

 - provides our lawful basis for processing personal data;

 - outlines the scope of personal data we hold and process;